 Opening Party: From what I heard, the opening movie Mary, Queen of Scots was jam-packed.
 It might’ve been good to watch, but sadly I didn’t get a chance to see it due to scheduling, and other more important matters.
 But for those who didn’t get the option to watch it much like myself, this year had an opening party for people to mingle, drink, and mingle more and drink more.
 And maybe eat some hors d’oeuvres (Did I spell that right?).
 This event took place at the strangely interesting and interestingly strange Acadian Art Museum, just right up the street from my hotel.
 Like I have said before, Opening parties are a great way to kick off festivals, as one gets the chance to meet connections they know or even make new connections, amongst the crazy hustle/bustle filmmakers have grown accustomed to.
 What was really great about this party was about an hour and a half in, people (including me) were already tearing up the dance floor, to the wicked beats of the DJ.

 Screenings: Because what is a film festival without films?
 (I said this before, didn’t I?)
 But anyways, there were lots of great feature lengths this year (most of which I did not get to see due to my very congested schedule) with a wide variety of genres and playing in several locations close to each other, except for Squamish Lil’wat Cultural Centre, which was a fair hike away.
 Some of my favourite films included Girls of The Sun, which was based on a true story of the crazy wars happening all the way out in a third world country, The Great Darkened Days which took place during WWII and focused on a draft dodger named Phillipe from Montreal on the run, and In God I Trust which had many different people in a small town in Idaho converging in the same locations multiple times.
 All of these films were based off realistic stories, which is what truly makes a movie good.
-As for the more fictional side, I really enjoyed Sorry For Your Loss, which told the story of a man named Ken fulfilling his father’s final wish of scattering his ashes on a football field.
-This film found a way to make a death seem somewhat humourous.
-Circle Of Steel was another interesting film which showed an Asian woman named Wendy who worked as a female engineer, looking for a boyfriend and worrying about the possibility of being laid off.
+As for the more fictional side, Circle Of Steel was an interesting film which showed an Asian woman named Wendy who worked as a female engineer, looking for a boyfriend and worrying about the possibility of being laid off.
 One of the more edgy films was Free Solo, which detailed the crazy climbing routines of Alex Hannod, who went up the unruly rocks with barely any equipment.
 My palms are still sweaty from having watched it.
 Hugh Hefner’s After Dark: Speaking Out In America was one that really taught me about TV in the 1950s, and also showed me that Hef himself wasn’t always about half-naked women on magazines.
 I was the only young person at that screening, and it made me feel I was born in the wrong generation.
 Other personal favourites included Roma and The Fireflies Are Gone.

 Signature Series: These events hosted by George Stroumboulopoulos were a special opportunity for people who got a chance to listen and speak with some of the most well respected people in the Canadian film industry.
 These people included Tantoo Cardinal, Giacomo Giannioti, and Robert Budreau.
 The best things about signature series is you learn a lot from experts on their incredible journeys.
 They have interesting stories and they always get awarded with a talking stick, a traditional artifact used among the Squamish and Lil’wat tribes.
 Because these people know how to talk!
 Also, the Variety 10 Screenwriters to Watch was an interesting seminar itself showing ten screenwriters who talked about how they work their craft in writing scripts.
 As a writer myself, I walked away with a lot of new learning material.